jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 ### MNist with a Convolution network (CNN)

 To push the accuracy higher, we will create a model with 2 CNN layers followed by 2 hidden fully connected (FC) layers and the final linear classifier.
 We also apply:
-* a 5x5 filters for both CNN layers.
+* a 5x5 filter for both CNN layers.
 * a 2x2 max pooling max(z11, z12, z21, z22) for both CNN layers.
 * Use RELU max(0, z) for both CNN and FC layer.
 * Use dropout for regularization.